 Editor's note: Each month, we'd like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
-This month, we have Beth, who manages a unique property with multiple accommodations in Upstate New York, including a repurposed barn, a Western-style cabin, a solar-powered yurt, and a unique, combined boat, trailer, and tent.
+This month, we have Basquali, who manages this romantic tree house and lake house in the Hudson Valley of Upstate New York.

 1. What is the story behind you starting your glamping site?
 What did you do before becoming a glamping host, and what drew you to glamping?

 I was originally a photographer from Australia, and I moved to New York in 2001.
 I lived in a great neighborhood in Brooklyn, but really missed the food, coffee, and community of Sydney cafe culture, so I opened a cafe in 2006 to fill the emotional hole.
 One day, one of my customers invited my wife Michelle and I to his house in Upstate New York.
 I’d never been Upstate, and we instantly fell in love with it.

 Coming from Australia, I feel a very strong connection to nature, but there's a reason why New York City is called the concrete jungle.
 Finding Upstate was like returning to the womb of Mother Nature.
 Eventually, we ended up buying the tree house as our escape and sanctuary.

 Since we both work in the restaurant industry, our weekends are in the middle of the week, and it seemed like such a waste having the place sitting there unoccupied on the weekends.
 We started sharing it with our customers and friends until we learned about Glamping Hub, and now we happily share it with other like-minded souls who seek rejuvenation in the woods.